samharden/finch/README.md

 ## To-Do (in order of importance):
 * Dockerized container of finch on AWS for VTNALEA - serve at vtnalea.finch-km.com
+* What about removing PII or confidential info from uploads?

 * Email endpoint with mailgun - example:
 * 1.  send email to vtnaela@finch-km.com